 Wipe It Off

 If you wear makeup and notice your skin getting super shiny by midday, your first instinct might be to buff on some mattifying powder.
 But the extra layers of powder might actually be doing your skin more harm than good.
 All that extra makeup can encourage your skin to produce more oil.
-In the summer, I recommend actually cutting back on makeup—hot weather melts most of it anyway!
+To balance oily summer skin, I recommend actually cutting back on makeup—hot weather melts most of it anyway!
 Try applying just concealer instead of a full face of foundation.
 Then, if you notice yourself getting slick, wipe your face off with a travel-friendly cleansing wipe to take care of shine.

 Switch Up Your Cleanser